susonsapkota/Kapi-bug-tracking/privacy-policy.md

+---

 **Privacy Policy**

-built the Kapi app as a Free app.
-This SERVICE is provided by Suson Sapkota at no cost and is intended for use as is.
+Suson Sapkota built the Kapi app as a Free app with optional subscription features.
+This SERVICE is provided by Suson Sapkota at no cost with basic features and optional paid subscriptions, and is intended for use as is.

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
+This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decides to use my Service.

 If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.